-- 220 ratios and setting typical analytical uncertainties for predicted AHe apparent ages (all information given in ascending retentivity/kinetic population order).
-The AFT data were recast from QTQt individual synthetic output files using random Ns/Ni ratios that produced central ages for each kinetic group that were in agreement with forward model predictions using identical EDM parameters with a ζ -calibration value = 350 yr cm-2, induced track density (ρ Di) = 2.5 x 106 cm-2, and dosimeter tracks (Nd) = 10000.
-These common values made it so that each - 225 population was simulated as being from the same grain mount for the purposes of easy comparison and t-T inversion.
-The synthetic AFT sample has an overall central age of 934 ± 64 Ma (1σ, X2 = 0.0, MSWD = 9, 34% dispersion, n = 30) when all age grains are combined.
+The data were formulated with identical EDM parameters, including, a ζ-calibration value = 350 yr cm-2, induced track density (ρ{Di}) = 2.5 x 106 cm-2, and dosimeter tracks (Nd) = 10000.
+These common parameters made it so that each population was simulated as being from the same grain mount for the purposes of easy comparison and t-T inversion.
+The synthetic AFT sample has an overall central age of 934 ± 64 Ma (1σ; (P)X2 = 0.0; MSWD = 9; 34% dispersion; n = 30) when all age grains are combined.
 The central AFT age for population one was calculated as: 670 ± 26 Ma, population two was calculated as: 843 ± 29 Ma, and population three was calculated as: 1602 ± 79 Ma.
-Three mixture model age peaks of 687 ± 34 Ma, 828 ± 34 Ma, and 1602 ± 78 Ma (1σ) were selected in IsoplotR - 230 (Vermeesch, 2018) for the combined AFT data, which are in agreement with the individual kinetic population central ages.
-The uncorrected AHe ages used all default RDAAM settings with the exception of r{mr0} and the ages were input as: 585 ± 17 Ma, 610 ± 18 Ma, and 819 ± 25 Ma (1σ).
+Three mixture model age peaks of 687 ± 34 Ma, 828 ± 34 Ma, and 1602 ± 78 Ma (1σ) were selected in IsoplotR (Vermeesch, 2018) for the combined AFT data and agree with the individual kinetic population central ages.
+The uncorrected AHe ages were modelled with all default RDAAM settings with the exception of r{mr0} and input as 585 ± 17 Ma, 610 ± 18 Ma, and 819 ± 25 Ma (1σ), with typical analytical uncertainties for (U-Th)/He apparent ages.

-- We ran QTQt in multiple stages to tune Bayesian sampling and to ensure the acceptance rates for time and temperature were between ~0.1-0.7, within the acceptable limits discussed in Gallagher (2012).
+We ran QTQt in multiple stages to tune the parameters for sampling and to ensure the acceptance rates for time and temperature were between ~0.1-0.7, within the acceptable limits discussed in Gallagher (2012).
 Inversions were run for >500,000 to >1,000,000 total iterations (burn-in and post burn-in) and were considered complete when the likelihood distribution was stationary (i.e., there was no trend in the likelihood values with a stable or "flat" mean; Gallagher, 2012).
 The modelling t-T space (prior) was designated as 1000 ± 1000 Ma and 150 ± 150 °C with a maximum allowed heating/cooling rate of 5 °C/Myr.
 Sampling proposed outside of the prior was prevented and more complex models were rejected for proposed models of equivalent likelihood.
-Therefore, t-T points were only - accepted if they provided a better fit to the input data, which is a newer feature in QTQt that essentially prevents overly complex model paths from being accepted if they do not provide any benefit or improvement in data fit. - The long time interval for these model inversions are styled after a typical cratonic history and the only constraint that was consistently enforced was starting the model at 300 ± 1 °C at 2000 ± 1 Ma.
-For our purposes, this scenario is considered a "no constraint" model, since we apply this as a starting condition for all inverse models well above the sensitivity of our thermochronology data.
-We also ran models that enforced constraint boxes (i.e., with either one or two boxes) at 20 ± 10 °C at 1650 ± 100 Ma and 20 ± 10 °C at 500 ± 50 Ma, requiring t-T paths to pass through them.
+Therefore, t-T points were only accepted if they provided a better fit to the input data, which is a newer feature in QTQt that essentially prevents overly complex model paths from being accepted if they do not provide any benefit or improvement in data fit.

+The long time interval for these model inversions are styled after a typical cratonic history and the only constraint that was consistently enforced was starting the model at 300 ± 1°C at 2000 ± 1 Ma.
+For our purposes, this scenario is considered a "no constraint" model since we apply this as a starting condition for all inverse models well above the sensitivity of our thermochronology data.
+We also ran models that enforced constraint boxes (i.e., with either one or two boxes) at 20 ± 10°C at 1650 ± 100 Ma and 20 ± 10°C at 500 ± 50 Ma, requiring t-T paths to pass through them.

 These t-T boxes were treated as "known" geologic information for the inversions and represent common geologic situations for cratons with Proterozoic and Phanerozoic basement nonconformities.
-However, these boxes - purposefully represent an incomplete period of time at surface conditions with respect to the true thermal history, the repercussions of which will be discussed below in Section 5.2.
+However, these boxes purposefully represent an incomplete period at surface conditions with respect to the true thermal history, the repercussions of which will be discussed below in Section 5.2.